 It may be of interest to note that, even in the 21st century, the Roman Catholics still teach that this Passover (which they call the Last Supper) was kept by Jesus on a Tuesday night and that He was betrayed on a Wednesday (Zanchettin L, ed.
 Meditations, Tuesday, April 11, Wednesday April 12. the WORD among us--The #1 Monthly Devotional for Catholics.
 2006; Volume 25, Number 4, pp. 63-64).
 Many, however, seem to think that He was held for two days before He was killed, which differs from the biblical account.

-I will state here that Jesus was not just arrested on a Wednesday, He was crucified then too, just before the first day of unleavened bread.
+I will state here that Jesus was not just arrested on a Wednesday, He was killed then too, just before the first day of unleavened bread.
 As that Sabbath was a high day (John 19:31), and since the day before the high days was considered to be a preparation day, it was that day, and not a Friday, that Jesus was crucified on.
 If professing Christians would keep the Holy Days, more would realize that.

-I will state here that Jesus was not just arrested on a Wednesday, He was crucified then too, just before the first day of unleavened bread.
+I will state here that Jesus was not just arrested on a Wednesday, He was killed then too, just before the first day of unleavened bread.
 As that Sabbath was a high day (John 19:31), and since the day before the high days was considered to be a preparation day, it was that day, and not a Friday, that Jesus was crucified on.
 If professing Christians would keep the Holy Days, more would realize that.

 It was also known, even by Roman supporters in the second century, that Jesus was buried for three days.
 Irenaeus wrote: